apify/apify-docs/docs/storage/request_queue.md

 ---
 title: Request queue
-description: Documentation of Apify&#x27;s simple key-value store that enables storage of Actor inputs and results.
+description: Documentation of Apify simple key-value store that enables storage of Actor inputs and results.
 menuWeight: 6.3
 ---